dreamcatcher-tech/network/Inbox/2023-09-23 2120 game generation with old engines but new tricks.md

 >[!danger] Depends:

 Take a known popular highly playable game like Q2, and give people the ability to use ai prompting to generate arbitrary overlays.
 Possibly change physics.

+Prompting followed by physics being calculated in means that the gameplay is still the same, but then AI ups the graphics to something insane.